The 2005 Menai Bridge £1 coin is an ‘old style’ £1 that was removed from circulation in 2017.

 The old £1 coins were instead released as commemorative designs only until 2008, which is when the commemorative designs’ mintages reduced drastically.
 For example, the 2010 London £1 coin had a mintage of 2,635,000.

 How Much Is The 2005 Menai Bridge £1 Coin Worth?

 When we took a look at the sold values of the Menai Bridge £1 coin on eBay, things got interesting.

 Despite the very large mintage, the coin sells for an average of £2.02 according to the most recent values in 2022.
 This is over double face value and shows that the demand from collectors for this particular coin is quite large.

 Let’s take a look at the design of the coin so you can learn how to spot one of these coins.

 Design Of The Menai Bridge £1 Coin

-The 2005 Menai Bridge coin is part of the £1 round coins that were issued each year with a special reverse design to represent an emblem of one of the constituents to the UK.
-The reverse design in a four-part series starting in 2004 depicted a decorative feature that represented bridges and pathways of Scotland, Wales, Northern Ireland, and England.
+The Menai Bridge £1 is part of a four-part series starting in 2004 that represented bridges and pathways of Scotland, Wales, Northern Ireland, and England.

 This 2005 coin represents Wales and its Menai Suspension Bridge surrounded by railings and stanchions.
 The initials EE are of the designer and found incuse in the left base of the bridge.